flatironinstitute/cppdlr/joss/paper.md

 The DLR's use of an explicit basis of simple functions makes many common operations, including interpolation, integration, Fourier transform, and convolution, simple and highly efficient.
-This has led to a variety of recent algorithmic advances, including the reduction of the size of the Matsubara frequency mesh in dynamical mean-field theory calculations [@sheng23], stabilizing the calculation of the single-particle self-energy via the Dyson equation [@labollita23], improving the efficiency of the imaginary time discretization in the mixing Green's function of the Keldysh formalism [@kaye23_eqdyson; @blommel24], and accelerating the evaluation of imaginary time Feynman diagrams [@kaye23_diagrams].
+This has led to a variety of recent algorithmic advances: compact Matsubara frequency meshes in dynamical mean-field theory calculations [@sheng23], a stable method to calculate the single-particle self-energy via the Dyson equation [@labollita23], an improved discretization of the mixing Green's function in the Keldysh formalism [@kaye23_eqdyson; @blommel24], a fast algorithm to evaluate imaginary time Feynman diagrams [@kaye23_diagrams], and compact representations of three-point correlation functions [@kiese24].
 It has also yielded immediate applications in computational physics, for example in low-temperature studies of superconductivity [@cai22; @hou24; @tanjaroonly23].
 The DLR can be straightforwardly integrated into existing algorithms and codes, often yielding significant